 3. If you have limited data, go with what you know

 For example, email marketing.
-It’s perhaps one of the oldest forms of digital marketing, but is still very effective and trackable.
-It can be used to give your customers useful information but, if used correctly can also lead them towards making a purchase.
+It’s perhaps one of the oldest forms of digital marketing, but it is still very effective and trackable.
+It can be used to give your customers useful information but, if used correctly, can also lead them towards making a purchase.
 It is also fairly cheap, meaning you usually get a very good ROI.

 4. Invest in efficiency

 This isn’t always about doing more in less time, but about making the most of your time and doing the right things.
-As the adage goes “Work smarter, not harder”.
+As the adage goes, “Work smarter, not harder”.
 This can boil down to 3 core elements:

-Technology Having the right technology can optimise workflow and even automate time-consuming processes.
-This can be a great way to impact your efficiency.
+1. Technology Having the right technology can optimise workflow and even automate time-consuming processes.

 Summing Up